Electromagnetism from relativistic fluid dynamics: Electromagnetic duality and its consequences

 the Bianchi identity~\eqref{Maxeq1} follows naturally from the structure of the theory, provided that no external magnetic sources (monopoles) are present.

 In the presence of the $\alpha$-term, the standard Bianchi identity in Eq.~\eqref{Maxeq1} no longer holds in its conventional form.
 Consequently, the complementary part of Maxwell's equations is not governed by Eq.~\eqref{Maxeq2}, but rather by the modified dynamics of Eq.~\eqref{eqofmotion}.
 However, this conclusion is premature.
-Before concluding so, let us apply the duality symmetry to Eq.~\eqref{Maxeq3} and investigate its implications.
+Before reaching this conclusion, let us apply the duality symmetry to Eq.~\eqref{Maxeq3} and investigate its implications.
 To this end, consider an external magnetic source current,